 He has several pets at home which can also often be found hanging out in the back of the clinic including: James aka Shannon Noll (a black domestic shorthair cat adopted from our kitten adoption program), Mini bun the 3rd aka Henry (a Rabbit who comes to work with Adrian and spends his time annoying Dorito our in clinic cat), Cheeky boy the Galah and 5 blue tongue lizards.

 Outside of work you can find him doing Brazilian Jiu-Jitsu, roller skating with his kids and eating Parma with extra Napoli sauce.

 Dr Gary Oakes

-Gary was formerly Deputy Head of Surgery at the Lort Smith Animal Hospital, where he has held tenure over ten years.
+Gary has been in the veterinary industry for 30 years.
+He was formerly Deputy Head of Surgery at the Lort Smith Animal Hospital, where he has held tenure over ten years.

 Dr Mark Hill

 Mark did placement at the clinic during his university study and was offered a job once he graduated.
 He has now been working at the clinic for 6 years.

 Originally from Cheshire, England, he has lived in Melbourne since 2002.
 He doesn't have a particular reason why he wanted to be a vet but he always knew that's what he wanted to do in life.